containium/containium/README.md

 - `:containium`, the final "module specific systems configuration" used by Containium, after merging all active profiles and the [module deployment descriptor](#deploying-clojure-files-deployment-descriptors).

-- Any other arbitrary :key value pair that was set in the module deployment descriptor.
+- Any other arbitrary key-value pair that was set in the module deployment descriptor.

 ## Using Containium as a library

 Modules use the systems offered by Containium.
 Containium has been designed in such a way, that developing and testing these modules can be done without having to run Containium.
-When Containium is run, it is just running a default and integrated setup of root systems using the `containium.systems/with-systems` macro (and adding some other benefits, such as the command loop).
+When Containium is run, it is just running a default and integrated setup of root systems using the `containium.systems/with-systems` macro (and adding some other extras, such as the command loop).

 When developing or running the modules standalone, one can easily simulate the Containium, by using the `with-systems` macro.
 This way, one has full control of what systems are started, how they are configured, et cetera.